What to do if your PC chooses a HDD boot instead of SSD

 If the above steps don’t succeed in overcoming the HDD boot instead of SDD issue, try enabling the AHCI mode in Windows 10.
 For starters, AHCI (Advance Host Controller Interface) is a technology standard that provides advanced support to the SATA (Serial ATA) standard and may help solve your issue once enabled.

 Now, to initialize it, you’ll need access to the registry.
-And since your PC is not starting from SDD, just allow it to start using the HDD to be able to execute the procedure.
+And since your PC boot from HDD instead of SSD, just allow it to start using the HDD to be able to execute the procedure.

 - Press Win+R on your keyboard.
 This opens the run dialogue box.